Core Commands¶

 lango onboard¶

 Launch the guided 5-step setup wizard using an interactive TUI.
 This is the recommended way to configure Lango for the first time.
+Preset banners, cancel messages, and post-save guidance are written through the Cobra command output stream so wrappers and test harnesses can capture them directly.

 lango onboard [--profile <name>]